< Browse to Previous Essay | Browse to Next Essay >

 They stayed a few days in this pleasant place to gain strength for the hardships to come.
 Many were weary and ill from the long journey and were glad to rest awhile.
 It was well they did.

 From Umatilla, the trail now led westward high above the southern bank of the huge, swift-flowing Columbia River.
 It was a rough trail strewn with huge boulders making it necessary for everyone to walk and to drag the wagons around and between the obstructions.
 They reached The Dalles on August 10, nearly exhausted.
-They had been on the trail for 80 days and had covered l,765 miles since leaving Cherry Grove.
+They had been on the trail for 80 days and covered l,765 miles since crossing the Missouri and starting along the Old Immigrant Road.
 They calculated they had averaged 18 miles a day, very good for covered wagon travel.

 Here at The Dalles they decided to divide their company.
 Mary Ann was in the last stages of pregnancy and had also come down with mountain fever.
 She was very ill and it was evident she could not survive another mountain crossing.
 They chartered two open boats to carry the women, children, and most of their baggage downstream, with Arthur Denny, Carson Boren, and John Low for protection, while the rest of the men struggled over the rugged Barlow Pass across the south shoulder of Mt.
 Hood with the wagons, the teams of horses and John Low's precious herd of cattle.